sharetribe/flex-docs/src/docs/concepts-development/console-overview/index.md

 can find links to various resources that will help you understand, test, and build your custom marketplace.
 These include:

-- Links to your fully functional test marketplace called Saunatime, where you can get an idea of how Flex works.
+- Links to your fully functional test marketplace called Biketribe, where you can get an idea of how Flex works.
 - Instructions on how to set up your local Flex instance and links to the Flex documentation and API reference, all of which you will need